Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-\SK{In panel A of the same figure, we present a corrected Density of States (DoS) referred to as "extrapolated".
-We corrected the DoS using a random matrix protocol, as described in detail in \cite{Chen2013, Still2014} (see SM).
+In Fig.\ref{fig:DoS}(a), we present a corrected vDoS referred to as "extrapolated".
+We corrected the vDoS using a random matrix protocol, as described in detail in \cite{Chen2013, Still2014} (see \SK{Supplementary Note VIII}).
 In brief, we obtained the $\mathcal{C}$ matrix and calculated the eigenvalues ($\lambda = \omega^2$) of the matrix via numerical diagonalization procedure at various degrees of increasing ensemble averaging.
 Then, we re-estimated these eigenvalues via extrapolation to the infinite ensemble averaging limit based on results on random matrix theory, which suggest that the eigenvalues reach their true limiting values linearly with increasing averaging.
-The corrected DoS matches well with the DoS computed from the Hessian matrix as shown in panel A. We then used this procedure to obtain the dynamical matrix for active systems with increasing activity, as shown in Fig.\ref{fig:DoS}(B).
-We observed that the DoS develops significant weight at smaller $\omega$, along with sharp peaks resembling the prominence of phonon-like modes at lower frequencies.
+The corrected vDoS matches well with the vDoS computed from the Hessian matrix as shown in panel A. We then used this procedure to obtain the dynamical matrix for active systems with increasing activity, as shown in Fig.\ref{fig:DoS}(b).
+We observed that the vDoS develops significant weight at smaller $\omega$, along with sharp peaks resembling the prominence of phonon-like modes at lower frequencies.
 The peaks become sharper and stronger with increasing activity.
-We represented the DoS in a double logarithm plot in Fig.\ref{fig:DoS}(C) to highlight the similarity with the DoS for jammed states approaching the unjamming transition.
-While it is true that with increasing activity one approaches fluidization, the unjamming transition does not promote phonon-like excitations in the system.
+We represented the vDoS in a double logarithm plot in Fig.\ref{fig:DoS}(c) to highlight the similarity with the vDoS for jammed states approaching the unjamming transition.
+While it is true that with increasing activity, one approaches fluidization, the unjamming transition does not promote phonon-like excitations in the system.
 A detailed analysis is required to understand this similarity.
-In Fig.\ref{fig:DoS}(D), we show our results for polycrystals without activity, and panel (E) shows the same with increasing activity, echoing the similar observation of enhanced phonon excitations with increasing activity.}
+In Fig.\ref{fig:DoS}(d), we show our results for polycrystalline samples without activity, and panel (E) shows the same with increasing activity, echoing the similar observation of enhanced phonon excitations with increasing activity.